ZupIT/charlescd/docs/reference/circles.md

 ## How to integrate circle with services?

 Once the **circle which the user belongs** to is detected, this information must be passed on to all next requests through the `x-circle-id` parameter on the header.
 Charles detects by the circle’s ID which application version a determined request must be forward.
-Let's see how it woks on example below:
+Let's see how it woks on the example below:

 ![](../.gitbook/assets/como_integrar_circulos_com_servicos_copy.png)